wbillingsley/riddlerclassic20200124/README.md

 The puzzle is to find the largest number that is smaller than the value of its letters.

 We don't have many to try.
-By the time we reach 10,000, we'd need 384 letted in the name to have a value bigger than the number, even if they were all 'Z'.
+By the time we reach 10,000, we'd need 384 letters in the name to have a value bigger than the number, even if they were all 'Z'.
 It's easily amenable to an exhaustive search within a reasonable range.

 First, we need to translate the number into words.
 To keep the code short, let's recognise there's three different